datalimited/ensembles/text/figs.md

 \begin{figure}[htbp]
 \begin{center}
-\includegraphics[width=0.7\textwidth]{../figs/didactic2.pdf}
+\includegraphics[width=4.2in]{../figs/didactic2.pdf}
 \caption{Using an ensemble model to predict population status.
-Individual models are fit to populations of known or assumed status.
-Estimates from these individual models, along with potential additional covariates, are then used as coviarates in an ensemble model fitted the known or assumed population status.
-Finally, the same individual models are fit to a population of interest and combined with the fitted ensemble model to derive the ensemble prediction of population status.}
+(Left panel) Individual models are fit to populations of known or assumed status.
+Estimates from these individual models, potential combined with additional covariates, are then used as coviarates in an ensemble model fitted the known or assumed population status as the response.
+(Right panel) Finally, the same individual models are fit to a population of interest and combined with the previously fitted ensemble model to derive the ensemble prediction of population status.}
 \label{fig:didactic}
 \end{center}
 \end{figure}